You can breastfeed your baby for as long as you wish but a time may come when you want to stop. This article offers tips on how to stop breastfeeding.

 Recommendations for when to stop

-"The longer you breastfeed up to two years, the greater the health benefits may be for you and your child (WHO, 2013c).
-Yet the most important thing is to continue to breastfeed for as long as feels right for you and your baby (ABM, 2018)".
+"The longer you breastfeed up to two years, the greater the health benefits might be for you and your child.(WHO, 2013c) Yet the most important thing is to continue breastfeeding for as long as feels right for you and your baby, rather than what other people think."
+(ABM, 2018)

 When should I stop breastfeeding?

-It’s sometimes possible to restart breastfeeding if you have had a short break and wish to carry on.
-If you aren't sure whether to continue breastfeeding, you can contact the National Breastfeeding Helpline on 0300 100 0212.
+It’s sometimes possible to restart breastfeeding if you’ve had a short break and want to carry on.
+If you aren't sure whether to continue breastfeeding, you could call our infant feeding support line on 0300 330 0700.

-Common reasons mums say they consider stopping breastfeeding:
+Common reasons mums consider stopping breastfeeding:

-- Returning to work: This doesn’t mean you have to stop breastfeeding – you should be able to continue to breastfeed if you want to.
+Returning to work.
+This doesn’t mean you have to stop breastfeeding – you should be able to continue to breastfeed if you want to.
 Workplaces should provide a private place for you to express and store breastmilk if required.
 You may wish to consider changing your work hours or combination feeding your baby (offering both breastmilk and formula milk).

-- Your baby’s age.
+Your baby’s age.
 It’s up to you and your baby how long you continue breastfeeding.

 How to stop breastfeeding your baby

-It's important that even if your baby is eating solids, breast milk or formula is still their main drink until they’re at least one year old.
+Even if your baby is eating solids, breast milk or formula still has to be their main drink until they’re at least one year old.
+This is a must.

 Whichever way you stop breastfeeding and whenever you do it, take it slowly.
-Stopping breastfeeding your baby gradually is important for your own comfort and wellbeing, and can make the adjustment gentler for your baby.
+Stopping breastfeeding your baby gradually is important for your own comfort and wellbeing.
+It can also make the adjustment gentler for your baby.